Trarizon/Trarizon.Library/src/Trarizon.Library/README.md

 - namespace `Buffer`
     - `TraArrayPool` : Helpers for `ArrayPool`
     - `ObjectPool` : Object pool
+- namespace `Components`
+    - `IFlagNotifiable` : Interface for notification, a cheaper and stricter `INotifyPropertyChanged`
+        - `FlagNotifiable` : Extensions and static methods for global notification
+        - `FlagNotifiable<>/<,>` : Abstract classes that implements `IFlagNotifiable` and provide a method `InvokeNotification`, not thread-safe
+        - `FlagNotifier` : Designed as a field to help implements `IFlagNotifiable`
 - namespace `IO`
     - `TraPath` : Extends `System.IO.Path`
     - `TraStream` : Helpers for `System.IO.Stream`